-In order to give a clearer picture of the impact on the Scheme's results or financial position of potential changes in significant estimates and assumptions, a sensitivity to assess the impact of a change of 10% in value of directly held properties determined that the valuation could change by £106 million (2019: 120 million).
-This sensitivity is based on assumptions and conditions prevailing at the year-end and should be used with caution.
+In order to give a clearer picture of the impact on the Scheme's results or financial position of potential changes in significant estimates and assumptions, a sensitivity analysis to assess the impact of a change of 10% in value of directly held properties determined that the valuation could change by £102 million (2020: £106 million).
+This analysis is based on assumptions and conditions prevailing at the year-end and should be used with caution.
 The effects provided are not necessarily indicative of the actual effects that would be experienced because the Scheme's actual exposures are constantly changing.